ZacharyYGateley/Eisenhower/README.md

 ## Getting Started

-The application is written in base Python 3.
-The only necessary files to run the application are Eisenhower.py, Settings.py, and Styles.py.
-It is recommended to keep the images folder as well.
+The application is written Python 3's Standard Library.
+The only necessary files to run the application are Eisenhower.py, Settings.py, Styles.py, and the images/ folder.
 These files and this folder must all be in the same location on your computer.

 Open Eisenhower.py with python 3 to run the application.
+It is recommended to use the `pythonw` command so that a terminal window does not open.

 ## Basics